-During fiscal year 2010, WSGR acted as corporate counsel to the Company.
-Mr. O'Donnell, a director of the Company, was a member of WSGR until January 2011.
-We incur expenses for legal services from WSGR that vary from year to year depending upon our legal needs.
-The legal fees paid to WSGR were less than 5% of WSGR total gross revenues of WSGR for its last completed fiscal year.
+During fiscal year 2011, Morrison & Foerster, LLP and WSGR provided legal services to the Company.
+Mr. O'Donnell, a director of the Company, is a member of Morrison & Foerster, LLP and was a member of WSGR until January 2011.
+We incur expenses for legal services from Morrison Foerster, LLP that vary depending upon our legal needs.
+We believe the legal fees paid in 2011 to Morrison Foerster, LLP and WSGR were less than 5% of each firm's total gross revenues for its last completed fiscal year.